RAHULNEGI1620/AIRBNB/README.md

 ## Dataset

-The dataset used in this project is sourced from [Insert Dataset Source Here], containing information about Airbnb listings, including details such as price, location, property type, and more.
+The dataset used in this project is sourced from (https://github.com/RAHULNEGI1620/AIRBNB/blob/main/Airbnb%20NYC%202019.csv), containing information about Airbnb listings, including details such as price, location, property type, and more.

 ## Dependencies